-Based in Edinburgh and Forres, LDN Architects is a limited liability partnership of five equal partners supported by a talented and creative team who believe in the transformative potential of excellent design.
+Based in Edinburgh and Forres, LDN Architects is a limited liability partnership of seven equal partners supported by a talented and creative team who believe in the transformative potential of excellent design.
 The partners are hands-on and lead each project from inception to completion.

 We work with a wide variety of clients including public bodies, private sector organisations, charitable trusts, community groups and private individuals.